 So, before you head to the polls on Election Day with your gun, know the rules in these key states:

-: Arizona generally allows carrying an unconcealed firearm in public, but it does prohibit bringing a gun to the polls on Election Day, according to the Arizona Department of Public Safety
+Arizona: Arizona generally allows carrying an unconcealed firearm in public, but it does prohibit bringing a gun to the polls on Election Day, according to the Arizona Department of Public Safety.

 Colorado: Colorado generally allows carrying an unconcealed firearm in public.
 Guns are not permitted, however, on school grounds, and local governments may enact regulations prohibiting open carrying of firearms in a specific area within the local government’s jurisdiction, as long as signs are posted to that effect.

 Florida: Florida generally prohibits the open carrying of a firearm – full stop.